Sushanta Kumar Mallick

 10. Exports Growth and Industrial Development: Empirical Evidence from India, Indian Journal of Quantitative Economics, 8 (1 & 2): 99-105, 1992.

-Guest Editor: International Journal of Public Policy (2012); International Journal of Business and Emerging Markets (2012); International Journal of Monetary Economics and Finance (2011).
+Guest Editor: International Review of Economics & Finance (2017); Review of Development Economics (2013); International Journal of Public Policy (2012); International Journal of Business and Emerging Markets (2012); International Journal of Monetary Economics and Finance (2011).

 Guest Co-editor: Review of International Economics (2012); Macroeconomics and Finance in Emerging Market Economies (2012); International Journal of Economic Policy in Emerging Economies (2011, 2010); International Journal of Trade and Global Markets (2010); The Journal of Financial Decision Making (2009)

-Conference Organizer: Co-organized a Workshop on ‘International Political Economy and Cross-Border Effects’ at Queen Mary, University of London, UK; Co-organized an International conference on Quantitative Approaches to Public Policy (QAPP) – in honour of Professor T Krishna Kumar – at Indian Institute of Management Bangalore, 10-12 August 2009.
+Conference Organizer: Co-organized GPEN-CGR Annual Conference on Global Policy, Global Institutions and Global Development, Queen Mary University of London, 24-25 June 2013; Co-organized a Workshop on ‘International Political Economy and Cross-Border Effects’ at Queen Mary, University of London, UK; Co-organized an International conference on Quantitative Approaches to Public Policy (QAPP) – in honour of Professor T Krishna Kumar – at Indian Institute of Management Bangalore, 10-12 August 2009.

 Grant Proposals and Reports